-Deferred outflows of resources: Deferred outflows are the consumption of net position by the University that are applicable to a future reporting period.
-At June 30, 2015, the University's deferred outflows of resources were comprised of deferred charges on an OCIA lease restructure and deferred outflows related to pensions.
+Deferred outflows are the consumption of net position by the University that are applicable to a future reporting period.
+At June 30, 2016, the University's deferred outflows of resources were comprised of deferred charges on an OCIA lease restructure and deferred outflows related to pensions.